 - Chocolate: Use unsweetened coca powder.
 Start with 1 tablespoon and add more if desired.

-If you are sensitive to dairy products, coconut milk is a terrific alternative plant-based milk (unless you have food allergies to coconut).
+If you are sensitive to dairy products, coconut milk is a tasty alternative plant-based milk (unless you have food allergies to coconut).

 Coconut milk comes from the white flesh of a mature coconut (brown coconut), and is then mixed with water to make coconut milk.
 Coconut milk offers healthy fat, but it is not a low-cal beverage.
-If you're concerned about the saturated fat content of coconut milk, read this article for more information.
+If you're concerned about saturated fat, read this article for more information on the fat content of coconut milk.

 To reduce the fat, dilute the milk further or try using light coconut milk.
 People following a Paleo-style, Keto-style diet, or low carb diet often use it as a way to obtain their targeted dietary fat levels.